 Serena, Osaka, Halep headline 3rd round French Open action

+PARIS (AP) — Maybe it was the daunting deficit Serena Williams faced in the French Open’s third round.
+Maybe it was the way her 20-year-old American opponent, Sofia Kenin, was questioning line calls.

+Either way, as Williams attempted to start a comeback Saturday with a three-ace game, she followed those big serves with some serious staredowns.

-PARIS (AP) — Serena Williams’ quest for a 24th Grand Slam title ended with her earliest loss at a major tournament in five years.
+Whether it was meant to get herself going or intimidate Kenin, it didn’t work.
+Outplayed from start to finish, Williams lost 6-2, 7-5 to the 35th-ranked Kenin, ending her latest bid for a 24th Grand Slam title with her earliest loss at a major tournament in five years.

-Williams was outplayed in the third round of the French Open by 20-year-old American Sofia Kenin, who used clean, deep groundstrokes to put together the 6-2, 7-5 upset Saturday.
+“In that first set in particular, she hit pretty much inches from the line, and I haven’t played anyone like that in a long time,” the 37-year-old Williams said.
+“I just saw a player that was playing unbelievable.”

 It was the second significant surprise in a matter of hours: Earlier in the day, No. 1 seed Naomi Osaka was eliminated 6-4, 6-2 by 42nd-ranked Katerina Siniakova of the Czech Republic.
 That ended Osaka’s 16-match Grand Slam winning streak, which included titles at the U.S. Open final in September — when she beat Williams in the final — and at the Australian Open in January.